Kent Cochrane

 Kent Cochrane (August 5, 1951 - March 27, 2014), also known as Patient K.C., was a widely studied Canadian memory disorder patient who has been used as a case study in over 20 neuropsychology papers over the span of 25 years.
 In 1981, Cochrane was involved in a motorcycle accident that left him with severe anterograde amnesia, as well as temporally graded retrograde amnesia.
-Like other amnesic patients (patient HM, for example), Cochrane had his semantic memory intact, but lacked episodic memory with respect to his entire past.
+Like other amnesic patients (patient H.M., for example), Cochrane had his semantic memory intact, but lacked episodic memory with respect to his entire past.
 As a case study, Cochrane has been linked to the breakdown of the single-memory single-locus hypothesis regarding amnesia, which states that an individual memory is localized to a single location in the brain.

 Early life

 Kent Cochrane was born on August 5, 1951, as the oldest of five children.
-They grew up in the suburbs of Toronto, Ontario.
+He and his siblings grew up in the suburbs of Toronto, Ontario.
 After attending a community college to study business administration, he obtained a quality control job at a manufacturing plant, which he held until the time of his motorcycle accident.